akibmdhr/AndroidAPiFInal/README.md

 # MusicAcademy
-here to learn about different instruments.
+here to buy about different instruments.